queer-community-allies/queer-community-allies/projects/index.md

 ---

 ## Scrapbook Supplies Drive
 We've had a request from GSA teens for scrapbook and craft supplies!
 They would like to use them to create holiday cards to fundraise money for their club.
-If you have supplies you'd like to donate, we will have local drop-off points.
-More info coming soon!
+If you have supplies you'd like to donate, YogaVega is our drop-off point!
+Swing by their studio anytime between October 9th and October 23rd on their open dates between 8AM & 12PM or 6PM & 9PM.
+They are giving each donor a free class pass!
+Ask at their front desk.
+They are located at 1306 N Redwood Rd Saratoga Springs.

 ## Support GSAs